SystemsApproach/ops/intro.rst

-* ISSU becomes more tractable because the microservice architecture encourages stateless components, with persistent state isolated in a single function-agnostic storage service, such as a key/value store.
+* ISSU becomes more tractable because the microservice architecture encourages stateless components, with persistent state isolated in a single function-agnostic storage service, such as a key-value store.

 * Zero-Touch Provisioning is more tractable because the hardware is commodity, and hence, (nearly) identical.
 This also means the vast